China's PLA begins major military exercises in Tibet

 Both were equipped with powerful engines, enabling them to manoeuvre efficiently in Tibet's terrains, a military expert was quoted as saying in the report.
 Heavier hostile weapons cannot reach the oxygen-depleted border areas, and, if lighter, they do not have enough firepower, he said.

-The Type 15 tank is the world's only modern lightweight tank in service and it is equipped with a 105-millimetre gun and advanced sensors that can "devastate enemy light armoured vehicles in regions," the report quoted the Chinese military magazine Weapon as reporting.
-The six-wheeled, 155-millimeter vehicle-mounted howitzer is of high calibre, reacts fast and can be easily deployed, it said.
+The Type 15 tank is the world's only modern lightweight tank in service and it is equipped with a 105-millimeter gun and advanced sensors that can "devastate enemy light armoured vehicles in regions," the report quoted the Chinese military magazine Weapon as reporting.
+The six-wheeled, 155-millimeter vehicle-mounted howitzer is of high caliber, reacts fast and can be easily deployed, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)